 •The files are stored in the server's database.
 The advantage is that access to the data files is internally handled within the project.

 •A file can be referenced in the design with a relative or absolute path.
-When the file is deployed, it is the string that makes up the filepath in the design (relative or absolute) that will be used as the internal file reference on the server database.
+The filepath in the design (relative or absolute) will be used as the internal file reference on the server database.

 •This applies to XML data files (typically the default files of page sources).

 •The advantage of embedding is that the XML data and images will be transported together with the project file, and will be correctly accessed from within the project.
 Therefore, server access is not required in order to access these files.

 •As with deployed files, embedded XML files will be read-only.

 •The disadvantage is that the size of the project file increases.

 •To embed a file, right-click its root node in the Page Sources Pane, and select Embed XML in Design File.
 You can select whether files are automatically re-embedded when the user starts a simulation or deploys the solution to the server.